danja/hyperdata-static/makesite/content/blog/2023-09-05_turtle-markdown.md

 Terms MAY be interpreted as those in the mx namespace and/or well-known equivalents

+How to say what should be passed to standard markdown processor, what should be cut?

 ## Implementation Notes

 - Processing should occur before standard markdown processing.